mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 It adds to the gradient descent method a velocity parameter, also called momentum, to control the speed of the descent on the surface of the cost function. <br />

 The velocity parameter improves the performance of gradient descent compared to SGD.
-If the region on the cost function shows high curvature or in the case of a small/noisy gradient, SGD will take very small step sizes and the learning becomes slow.
+If the region on the cost function shows high curvature or in the case of a small or a noisy gradient, SGD will take very small step sizes and the learning becomes slow.
 However, the momentum algorithm recognizes such regions and applies an additional force to the gradient descent to accelerate the learning along the cost function.
  While descending, the velocity increases due to the applied force and the gradient descent becomes faster.
-As a result of the increased velocity, the gradient overshoots or it experiences an oscillation on the two sides of a local minimum on the loss function.
+As a result of the increased velocity, the gradient overshoots a region or it experiences an oscillation on the two sides of a local minimum on the loss function.
 Therefore, it is important to have another force to help the gradient to stop at that local minimum.
-This force is called “viscous drag”, it calculates the negative of the velocity to resist to the force accelerating the gradient on the loss function.
+This force is called *viscous drag*, it calculates the negative of the velocity to resist to the force accelerating the gradient on the loss function.

 #### Momentum-Algorithm
 The momentum algorithm requires an adaptive learning rate $\epsilon_{k}$, an adaptive momentum parameter $\alpha \in [0,1)$, an initial parameter $\theta$ and an initial velocity $v$. <br />